Joan Harris: Fictional character biography

-Background
+Early life and education

+Joan Holloway (born February 24, 1931) was raised in Spokane, Washington, by Gail Holloway, a single mother.
+She attended college in Boston.

+Sterling Cooper

-Joan was born on February 24, 1931.
-From Season 1 through Season 3, Joan is the office manager at the advertising agency Sterling Cooper.
+From season 1 through season 3, Joan is the office manager at the advertising agency Sterling Cooper.
 Her primary responsibilities are to manage the secretarial, steno, and telephone operators pools; attend to the needs of the executives; and organize agency events.
-She is also seen during meetings with the heads of departments, implementing Roberts Rules of Order, taking notes, and reminding the male staff of their duties to their clients, and assisting Creative Director Don Draper (Jon Hamm) and CFO Lane Pryce (Jared Harris) with SC financial duties.
-She also serves as the direct superior of secretary Peggy Olson (Elisabeth Moss).
+She is also seen during meetings with the heads of departments, implementing Robert's Rules of Order, taking notes, and reminding the male staff of their duties to their clients, and assisting creative director Don Draper (Jon Hamm) and CFO Lane Pryce (Jared Harris) with Sterling Cooper financial duties.

+Joan is also the original supervisor of Peggy Olson (Elisabeth Moss), who starts at Sterling Cooper as a secretary and eventually becomes a copywriter.
 Joan and Peggy do not get along at first; Joan is contemptuous of Peggy's demure attitude and conservative dress, while Peggy is intimidated by Joan's beauty and assertiveness.
-Over the course of the series, however, the two become good friends, and support each other through their personal and professional struggles, with Joan being especially supportive of Peggy's evolution as a copywriter in the male-dominated culture of advertising.
+Over the course of the series, however, the two become good friends, and support each other through their personal and professional struggles, with Joan being supportive of Peggy's evolution as a copywriter in the male-dominated culture of advertising.

-Joan is a hyper feminine and charming woman, with a pragmatic view of sex and attraction.
-Her ultimate dream goal in life is to find a promising and devoted man to marry, and then become the strength and motivation supporting him behind the scenes as he achieves success.
+Joan is a hyper-feminine and charming woman, with a pragmatic view of sex and attraction.
+Though skilled in her career, her ultimate goal is to find a promising and devoted man to marry, and then become the strength and motivation supporting him behind the scenes as he achieves success.
 To this end, Joan has carefully prepared and practiced, learning the social and housewife skills necessary to be a helpful, upper-class partner, while maintaining a beautiful appearance through self care.
 She has many playful affairs with powerful men who adore her, but whom she discounts as marriage material.
 They have already achieved their success, and with most of them being married, do not fit her romantic ideal of devoted husband.
 Joan has little desire to be a trophy second wife.

 Joan had a lengthy romantic involvement with Roger Sterling (John Slattery), which started when she was his secretary, cooled when she rose to office manager, and ended after Roger's heart attack.
 After Marilyn Monroe's death, Roger walks into his office to find Joan lying on his couch and crying.
 Realizing she is upset over the similarities she sees between the actress's life and her own, Roger comforts Joan by assuring her she will not end up alone and in despair like Monroe.